CtrlK

 Suggestions

-Remove the 'Skill Activation Triggers', 'Overview', 'Key Data Fields', 'Result Format', and 'Use Cases' sections entirely — these describe concepts Claude already knows and waste tokens.
+Remove the 'Skill Activation Triggers', 'Overview', 'Key Data Fields', 'Result Format', and 'Use Cases' sections entirely — Claude already knows these concepts and they consume tokens without adding actionable value.

 DimensionReasoningScore